albar965/littlenavmap-manual/src/en/INFO.rst

 *Little Navmap* shows tabs based on priorities and selected objects and tries to minimize tab changes.

-Example: If you click on an airport, a VOR, a NDB and an userpoint at the same position:
+Example: If you click on an airport, a VOR, a NDB and a userpoint at the same position:

 #. *Little Navmap* fills all airport (several tabs), navaid and userpoint tabs with information.
 The tab ``Navaids`` gets information